 To provide professional, compassionate, and comprehensive services through collaboration between mental health professionals and SROs.
-The co-responders' primary focus is addressing the student experiencing crisis' immediate needs by routing the student to the most appropriate level of care.
-When possible, the team's goal is to "treat in place" as often as possible.
-To "treat in place" means to stabilize the crisis, resource the individual without transport, and provide follow-up to ensure they have connected to and are using services appropriately.
-When necessary, the co-responder team will make an on-scene determination as to whether a student meets the criteria for a mental health hold.
-The SRO will issue the hold, and the PSD mental health professional will notify the transport destination and follow the student to the facility.
+The PSD Behavioral Health Crisis Response Team's primary focus is addressing the student experiencing crisis' immediate needs by routing the student to the most appropriate level of care.
+When possible, the team's goal is to "stabilize in place," meaning to resource the individual without transport, and provide follow-up to ensure they have connected to and are using services appropriately.
+When necessary, the PSD Behavioral Health Crisis Response Team will make an on-scene determination as to whether a student meets the criteria for an emergency mental health hold, and the PSD mental health special services provider will notify the transport destination and follow the student to the facility.
+During these situations requiring transportation, the least restrictive method will be prioritized for transport but may include the SRO as an option.